 The Sand Pit, discovered in 2018, is located at the southern limit of the Southwest Zone and is dominantly composed of an auriferous breccia intruded by a series of intrusions, including felsic dikes.
 A series of amphibolite outcrops are present to the southeast, and diorite (un-brecciated) is present to the northwest.
 The breccia and sulphides are strongly transposed, and some remnants of folds can be observed, which indicates a pre- to early-D1 emplacement of the sulphides.
 They are preferentially hosted in the breccia matrix.
-The felsic dikes are altered, however, with only minor crosscutting quartzsulfide veins, while the host breccia contains good disseminated sulphides content.
+The felsic dikes are altered, however, with only minor crosscutting quartz-sulfide veins, while the host breccia contains well mineralized disseminated sulphide.
 All the observations suggest that Troilus-style gold mineralization is present in the southwestern extremity of the Troilus diorite intrusion.

-Channel sampling results obtained in the Sand Pit, associated with historical mineralized boreholes, and a well know favorable lithological and structural characteristics, confirm that the southern portion of the Troilus intrusion represents a prospective exploration target.
-Additional diamond drill holes have been planned to test the full extent of the zone.
+Channel sampling results obtained in the Sand Pit, associated with historical mineralized boreholes, and well-known favourable lithological and structural characteristics, confirm that the southern portion of the Troilus intrusion represents a prospective exploration target.
+Diamond drill holes were planned to test the full extent of the zone.